BlurryQ/BlurryQ/README.md

 # Hello 👋

-🔭 I’m building a fair weather weather app in Typescript to let me know whether I should walk the dog, mow the lawn or hop on the bike.
+🔭 I’m building a full stack events app for posting, hosting and selling events.

-🌱 I'm learning computer science by working through CS50's Into to Computer Science.
+👯 I’ve been collaborating on the back end of a static recipe site.
+Once complete we will start the front end.

 ⚡ Fun fact: I used the icons at [Skill Icon](https://skillicons.dev/) to build the below skill table